 If the water is absorbed into the finish, then you need another coat because the surface is still porous.
 However, if the water doesn’t absorb or affect the concrete in any way over a few hours, it means the one coat is perfect.

-If You Apply Too Many Coats:
+What Happens If You Apply Too Many Coats of Concrete Sealer?

 Concrete sealers are thick and sometime paste-like in texture.
 This means that each coat you apply is almost equivalent to two regular layers.
 This is why manufacturers recommend you apply only thin coats of it.